 Scheduling a GSI OET

-- If a candidate has a documented disability and needs special accommodations, refer to the information in special accommodations
+- If a candidate has a documented need that requires accommodations, refer to the Test Policies web page.

 Become a GSI OET Evaluator